 Royal Caribbean delays Odyssey of the Seas launch after crew tests positive for COVID-19

-June 16 (Reuters) - Royal Caribbean Group (RCL.N) said on Wednesday it would delay the inaugural sailing of its Odyssey of the Seas cruise liner by nearly a month after eight crew members tested positive for COVID-19.
+(Reuters) -Royal Caribbean Group said on Wednesday it would delay the inaugural sailing of its Odyssey of the Seas cruise liner by nearly a month after eight crew members tested positive for COVID-19.

 The news comes a week after two people tested positive for the virus on one of its Celebrity cruises, where the infected travelers were quarantined.